bendavis78/python-docar/docs/index.rst

 communicate and manipulate state on the server by exchanging messages.
 ``python-docar`` provides a declarative style of defining those messages as documents, and makes it possible to resue the definitions on the server as well as on the client side.

-A document maps to a resource, whereas it doesn't matter how this resource is expressed.
-The resource can be a database model or a HTTP endpoint.
-``python-docar`` implements at the moment a backend for django models and a backend for a http endpoint.
+A document maps to a resource, whereas it doesn't matter how this resource is stored. ``python-docar`` implements at the moment a backend for django models and a backend for a http endpoint.

 * Each message is declared as a python class that subclasses :class:`docar.Document`.